Rabadaz/Gammazon-Vaadin-App/Readme.md

 # Gammazon Wearhouse

 Gammazon is a mini online Shop Vaadin-System.
-It is created to demonstrate the Decorator Pattern in a bigger Software Solution.
+It is created to demonstrate the Decorator Pattern in a Software Solution.

 ## The Decorator Pattern
 It is used to implement the Filter Logic inside the Application.